Bruno-Falcao/backend-developer-challange/README.md

 ## Installation

 To run this project you need:
-- JAVA 11
+- Java 11
 - Maven
 - MySql local instance

+1. First of you have to clone the repository

-Inside the application.yml you can see some mandatory field that should be passed as enviroment variables.
+Inside the application.yml you can see some mandatory fields that should be passed as enviroment variables.

-This is a simple way to define the enviroment variables;
+This is a simple way to define the enviroment variables using IntelliJ;

 ### **Click edit configurations**